 You may find out that you have a previously damaged vehicle from an undisclosed accident, or that a Takoma Park or Chillum dealer passed off a used car as a new one, or that a rental car history was not disclosed, which is required by Maryland law.
 The dealership may have tried to explain excess mileage on the odometer by saying it was due to delivery or dealership use, or they may have faked the car’s mileage altogether and committed odometer fraud.

 Even if the car itself is as advertised, you may come across fraudulent schemes during the buying process.
 A dealership, for example, may try to run credit checks on you without permission, which is illegal and can lower your credit score.
 They may also send you home with your new car when financing has not been approved, only to try to make you give the car back while keeping your down payment and charging you fees.
 In Maryland, a dealership has 4 days to provide written notice if financing is not approved, and they must return the full down payment without fees taken out.
 Dealers trying to keep the down payment when financing is not approved, and telling you to bring the car back, happens very often in Maryland

 If you have lost out due to a car dealer’s misrepresentation or lying, you can exercise your legal rights.
 Contact the Whitney, LLP, auto dealership fraud attorneys to find out more about suing a car dealership.

 Find a Lawyer Near Me to Sue a Car Dealership

 If you were defrauded by a Chillum car dealership, you should not have to pay the price for its fraud and dishonesty.

 The experienced auto misrepresentation and fraud attorneys at Whitney, LLP, can work hard to uncover the truth about your vehicle and financing terms, and fight for the compensation you deserve.

-To request your Free Consultation, call the offices of Whitney, LLP, at (410) 583-8000 or use our Online Quick Contact form today.
+To request your Legal Consultation, call the offices of Whitney, LLP, at (410) 583-8000 or use our Online Quick Contact form today.